ladnir/cryptoTools/cryptoTools/Crypto/Edwards25519/README.md

 `ge8x_ifma.cpp` is licensed under Apache-2.0 because its radix-2^52
 multiplication and reduction schedule is derived from Intel Cryptography Primitives.
 The file retains the Intel attribution and license notice.
+The portable Ristretto formulas in `ristretto255.c` are adapted from libsodium ref10 under the ISC license in `RISTRETTO_LICENSE`.